 In addition, the Company's financing agreements include various conditions and covenants that require China Gold International to obtain lenders' consents prior to carrying out certain activities and entering into certain transactions, such as incurring additional debt, creating additional charges on Company assets, and providing additional guarantees or disposing of certain assets.
 In connection with the Company's borrowings and other financing arrangements, the Company has agreed to comply with various financial and other covenants.
-For example, under the Bank of China Credit Facility, Huatailong is subject to a variety of conditions and restrictive covenants, including, among other things: (i) requirements regarding its debt and equity ratio, its internal cash resources and the progress of and the investment of its internal cash resources on certain of its mining construction and production facility upgrading projects; and (ii) restrictions on its ability to create encumbrances on or dispose of its assets, provide guarantees and distribute dividends.

-As a result of the restrictive covenants or other terms of any existing or new loan or other financing agreements, the Company's ability to pay dividends or other distributions on the Common Shares may be limited.
+The Company's ability to pay dividends or other distributions on the Common Shares may be limited due to conditions imposed under financing agreements.
 In addition, the Company may also be significantly restricted in its ability to raise additional capital through bank borrowings and debt and equity issuances or to engage in some transactions that China Gold International expects to be of benefit to the Company.
 The inability to meet these conditions and covenants or obtain lenders' consent to carry out restricted activities could materially and adversely affect the business and results of operations of China Gold International.

-China Gold International relies on third-party contractors to conduct a substantial portion of the Company's exploration, mine construction and mining activities.
+The Company relies on third-party contractors to conduct a substantial portion of the Company's exploration, mine construction and mining activities.